rackerlabs/design-system/_component_design/buttons.md

 ## When to use

-Buttons provide the mechanism for users to perform actions within a Helix UI.
-Each button has a weight (primary, secondary, and tertiary), a size (regular, large, compact), as well as a type (simple, drop-down).
+Add a button when you want the user to launch a process or initiate an action.

-Use a button to launch a process or initiate an action.
 Do not use buttons for navigation.
-When the user needs to get from one page to another, use a text link.
+When the user needs to navigate from one page to another, use a text link.

 {% endcolumn %}